wandyezj/wandyezj.github.io/docs/_posts/2022-09-08-programming-lab-tips.md

     - static list
     - strings determining it's part of speech and spelling is hard.
 Use API.

 - If referencing something else provide a link, don't merely say 'this is a concept covered somewhere else'.
-Give a specific link to that somewhere else.
+Give a specific link to that 'somewhere else'.

+- Teach input validation
+    - Is a Natural number `isnumeric`
+    - Is an integer (careful, negative numbers, are tricky)
+        - PEP: Python should provide an isinteger method for strings.
+    - Is a float
+        - PEP: Python should provide an isfloat method for strings.